openbmc/entity-manager/README.md

 implementation of the IPMI SDR, FRU, and Storage commands that utilize Entity Manager as the source of information.

+### When adding/moving/removing a configuration file

+Please run `scripts/generate_config_list.sh` from the root of the repository so that configuration files are correctly referenced by meson.

 ## Additional Documentation

 1. **[Entity Manager DBus API](https://github.com/openbmc/entity-manager/blob/master/docs/entity_manager_dbus_api.md)**